coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-I make softwares, teach students and help lazy brain grow.
+I make software, teach students and help lazy brains grow.
 I like everything about computers and science behind learning.

 I am currently a course manager at [Udacity][udacity] leading [Full Stack Nanodegree][fsnd] program.
 I am also a member of [Python Software Foundation][PSF].
 I’ve worked at [The Walt Disney Company][disney] and [CMU][cmu] as a Software Engineer and HCI Researcher respectively.

 To get updated with my newest projects, go straight to my [GitHub][github] account.
 Apart form these if you would like to stumble upon my older writings which still reside in my [medium][medium] blog.

-The site name, Rudrakos (pronounced “roo d-ruh kohs”) is a combination of two sanskrit words i.e. [Rudra][rudra] (mightiest of mighty) and Kosa (pocket), meaning container of omnipotent.
+The site name, [Rudrakos]() (pronounced “roo d-ruh kohs”) is a combination of two sanskrit words i.e. [Rudra][rudra] (mightiest of mighty) and Kosa (pocket), meaning container of omnipotent.

 Still haven't found what you are looking for or want to meet for a coffee?
 Feel free to contact me.